zimmertr/MIPS-Single-Cycle-CPU/README.md

 # README #

-MIPS Single Cycle CPU implemented in JLS Logic Designer.
+MIPS Single Cycle CPU implemented in JLS Logic Designer that my group made for a Computer Organization class at GVSU.

 ##Entire CPU: